megandieudonne/CyborgCuntGlitch/Snippets/Snippets.md

 >Each section is titled by what it sets out to describe: a creature of fiction (Cyborg), a virus of the new world disorder (Cunt), a failure to function (Glitch)—a body of sorts, of whole and parts.

 p.
 4

+The body online is constructed through words and image; textual and graphical; you become a ‘body online’ through a speech act.
+A signifier for the use of the Manifesto genre (Speech Act)

+>"Race, gender. age, sexuality. geographical location and other signifiers of “Otherness” interact with this class-based construction of “whiteness” to produce complex hierarchies and contradictions within the Digital Economy.
+While we can continue to call this “whiteness" because the status quo is still based upon a cultural hegemony that privileges a “white" race, it might be more appropriate to refer to this upwardly mobile subject as a "privileged hybrid transnational subject”
+>
+Radhika Gajjala